Frequently Asked Questions (FAQ)

 12Is it allowed to puncture through a tattoo, for example for blood tests, vaccinations, or a spinal injection (epidural)?

-Although little research has been conducted on this topic, no complications have been reported to date.
-If in doubt, you can always discuss this with your doctor or healthcare provider.
+Although research on this specific topic is limited, no proven complications have been reported to date.
+If there is any doubt, discuss this with your treating physician or healthcare professional.

-For more information about symptoms in a tattoo, please visit the page on tattoo-related complaints.
+For more information about symptoms in a tattoo, please visit the page on tattoo-related symptoms.

 Itching or a burning sensation in a tattoo during sun exposure is fairly common.
 See, for example, this study.
 The exact cause is not always clear, but it is thought to be due to a mild photo-irritative skin reaction or temporary activation of pigment-related immune responses.
 This can occur in both old and recently applied tattoos.